port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/git/azure-devops/gitops/gitops.md

 # GitOps

-Port's GitLab integration makes it possible to manage Port entities with a GitOps approach, making your code projects into the source of truth for the various infrastructure assets you want to manage.
+Port's Azure DevOps integration makes it possible to manage Port entities with a GitOps approach, making your code projects into the source of truth for the various infrastructure assets you want to manage.

-## 💡 GitLab GitOps common use cases
+## Common use cases

-- Use GitLab as the source-of-truth for your **microservices**, **projects**, **packages**, **libraries** and other software catalog assets;
+- Use Azure DevOps as the source-of-truth for your **microservices**, **projects**, **packages**, **libraries** and other software catalog assets.
-- Allow developers to keep the catalog up-to-date, by making updates to files in their Git projects;
+- Allow developers to keep the catalog up-to-date, by making updates to files in their Git projects.
-- Create a standardized way to document software catalog assets in your organization;
+- Create a standardized way to document software catalog assets in your organization.

 ## Managing entities using GitOps